Tutorial¶

 Step 4: Upload your project to Github¶

-Run the following commands, replacing <project-name>
+Run the following commands, replacing <project-name> with the name

-with the Github username or organization where you made your repo.
+that you also gave the Github repository and <github_author_handle> with the Github username or organization where you made your repo.

 cd <project_name>